-Design principle 7a: The development should be sequenced in a manner which sees the introduction of essential services and facilities delivered earlier on in the development of the SDL in order to begin to establish local community.
+Design principle 6a: The

+development should be sequenced in a manner which sees the introduction of essential services and facilities delivered earlier on in the development of the SDL in order to begin to establish local community.

-- An indicative phasing strategy will be included in any Outline planning application and overarching infrastructure planning application or another relevant mechanism such as an overarching Infrastructure Delivery Plan.
+- 6a(i): An indicative phasing strategy will be included in any Outline planning application.
 A detailed phasing strategy will be prepared in advance of any Reserved Matters applications which clearly set out the timing of: - landscape and green infrastructure, including drainage, sports facilities and play areas; - the provision of services and facilities, including education, and any incremental growth of these facilities as the development advances;

-- the programme and approach to developing the two neighbourhoods, including the timing of the neighbourhood centre and enhancements to existing local centres; and - the sequencing of the movement infrastructure and the provision of public transport infrastructure. - 7a(ii): The phasing and delivery of the scheme should accord with the requirements of the Infrastructure SPD prepared by the Borough Council.
+- the programme and approach to developing the neighbourhoods, including the timing of the centre; and - the sequencing of the movement infrastructure and the provision of public transport infrastructure. - 6a(ii): The phasing and delivery of the scheme should accord with the requirements of the Infrastructure Delivery and Contributions SPD prepared by the Borough Council.